AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 }
 ```

-This interface is almost as good as synchronous version.
+This interface is almost as good as a synchronous version.

 >
 > Short explanation of what has happened.